crass/infineon-firmware-updater/README.md

 # Infineon firmware updater
-Infineon TPM firmware updater for Linux
+Infineon TPM firmware updater for Linux with Chrome OS patches

 The [Readme.txt](Readme.txt) is the official one from Infineon for this software.
 See the [user manual](Doc/TPMFactoryUpd_UserManual.pdf) for detailed